robmhoward/ExcelJsDocumentation/resources/range.md

 ### delete()

-Delete the Range data and clear the format and shift the cells.
+Deletes the Range data and clear the format and shift the cells.

 #### Syntax